JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/getting_started.md

 If the network is ultrametric (time-consistent, and with all tips at the same distance from the root), then gene trees will also be ultrametric.

+!!! note "rooting"
+    The input network needs to be rooted correctly, as some properties of gene trees may depend on the root.
+If a network was estimated using a method that estimates a semidirected network (where the root placement is arbitrary) then make sure to root this network appropriately, e.g. using an outgroup, before simulating genes along this network.

 ### basic example: simulate, save to file, plot

 We use [`simulatecoalescent`](@ref) to simulate gene trees along this network.